ImPeekaboo/mytools/README.md

 # Random Tool's Code
-So, these tools is like kinda file downloader and manager for cloud storage on google colab, with a little bit customisation for me to simple use
+So, these tools is like kinda file downloader and manager for cloud storage on google colab, with a little bit customisation for me to easy use